almostengr/ubuntu-automation/README.md

 # Ubuntu Automation

 ## About
-Scripts that can be used to automate repetitive tasks when setting up servers or performing automation tasks.
+Scripts that can be used to automate repetitive tasks when setting up servers, desktops, performing periodic maintenance, or performing automation tasks.

 ----